uwplasma/flexipde/README.md

 [![PyPI version](https://badge.fury.io/py/flexipde.svg)](https://pypi.org/project/flexipde)
 [![codecov](https://codecov.io/gh/uwplasma/flexipde/branch/main/graph/badge.svg)](https://codecov.io/gh/uwplasma/flexipde)

 **flexipde** is a flexible, high‑performance library for solving plasma physics equations in any number of dimensions.
 It combines the ease of writing Python with the speed of modern array libraries like NumPy and JAX.
-The library draws inspiration from—and goes beyond—established simulation frameworks such as **BOUT++** for fluid plasmas and **Gkeyll** for kinetic models【635715314594784†L14-L33】.
+The library draws inspiration from—and goes beyond—established simulation frameworks to have a performant, simple to use and flexible library.
 Instead of low‑level C++ or Fortran, you write concise Python code that can automatically run on CPUs or GPUs via JAX, and you can differentiate simulations with respect to parameters to enable optimisation or machine‑learning pipelines.

 ## Features